yWorks/yfiles-dash-basic-integration/README.md

 `./src/`: The sample component application based on the [Dash Component Boilerplate](https://github.com/plotly/dash-component-boilerplate) repository.
 It consists of the yFiles sample component and a basic React application to run the component in a JS environment.

 The yFiles sample component is basically the [Collapsible-Trees demo](https://live.yworks.com/demos/complete/collapse/index.html) implemented as ES6 React component.

+In order to get this to work with newer versions of yFiles, one would be using the newer yFiles node module package and install it via npm.
+Then after adjusting the imports to simply import `from 'yfiles'`, most of the code should still be valid.

 # Component Properties
 The yFiles sample component has optional `data` and `layoutMode` properties that may be set through the Dash application.